Subscriber Terms & Conditions

 8.6.
 If the Subscriber requires that the Hardware set out in a Service Order be delivered to a third party, the Subscriber must procure the services of an appropriate Freight Forwarder for the purpose, and risk of loss or damage to the Hardware will pass to the Subscriber upon FibreStream’s delivery of such Hardware to the nominated Freight Forwarder.

-8.8.
-FibreStream’s obligations in terms of any warranties pertaining to the Hardware shall be limited to 1 (one) year from the Effective Date of the Service Order.
+8.9.
+FibreStream’s obligations in terms of any warranties pertaining to the Hardware shall be limited to 1 (one) year should we not amend this to 6 months as per 8.3? from the Effective Date of the Service Order.

 9. Use and Maintenance of Hardware